About the Authors

 A baby sleeping bag (sleep sack) goes on the baby — it's a wearable blanket for overnight sleep and naps in the cot or Moses basket.
 It replaces loose blankets, keeps baby at a consistent temperature, and is the NHS-recommended alternative to duvets for babies under 12 months.
 See our dedicated guide on what to dress baby in at night for the full TOG-by-temperature breakdown, or our complete baby sleep guide for everything else.

 The short version: buy both.
 Use the nest during the day when you're present.
 Use a sleeping bag for nights in the cot.
 They serve completely different purposes and the sleeping bag is the one that matters more for safe overnight sleep.
+For newborns especially, having a clear distinction between the daytime nest and the night-time sleeping bag helps build sleep associations early — the nest means "daytime, someone's here", the sleeping bag means "night, time to sleep".

 On that note: If you're wrapping up your newborn in muslin blankets for daytime, a nest can replace that — it's snug, breathable and much easier than trying to swaddle a wriggly baby every time they fuss.

-Baby Nests for Travel
+Baby Nests for Newborns and Travel

 Baby nest in use — mum supervising newborn in a baby pod on the sofa at home